HarrisonTotty/mkconf/README.md

 ## Template Configuration File

-The template configuration file (`example/mkconf.yaml`) is a YAML file which contains the global variables accessable to the various configuration templates.
+The template configuration file (`example/mkconf.yaml`) is a YAML file which contains the global variables accessible to the various configuration templates.
 In addition to being utilized by the Jinja templates themseleves, `mkconf` also directly acts on certain required variables within the file.
 The current required variables are the `templates` variable and the `virtual_hosts` variable.

 The `templates` variable defines a list of "basic" configuration files within the template directory to be translated and written to the output directory.
 These configuration files are specified with paths relative to the specified template directory.
 Note that this list _does not_ include the list of virtual host templates to include (see `virtual_hosts`).
 An example `templates` specification is given below: